ThomasMiconi/GABugs/README.md

 ## Single-agent vs. populations

 There are two branches in this repository.
-The main brance (`master`) evolves single agents.
-The other branch (`Populations`) evolves "swarms" of agents, called Populations.
+The main branch (`master`) evolves single agents.
+The other branch (`Populations`) evolves "swarms" of agents, called Populations (yes, this is confusing).
 By default, those populations only contain one agent and are entirely equivalent to single-agent evolution.
 However, they provide the infrastructure for future experiments in evolving collaborative multi-agent systems.

 ## Related work